-Here’s what you what you need to know to negotiate your job offers effectively:
+Here’s what you need to know to negotiate your job offers effectively:

 Getting Paid Fairly is Your Responsibility